qiboteam/tutorials/qibocal-tutorial/slides.md

 ```py
 fit, fit_time = experiment.fit(data)
 ```
-It is also possible to access the plots and the tables with the following lines
+it is also possible to access the plots and the tables with the following lines.
 ```py
 # Plot for qubit 0
 qubit = 0